Pre-Arrival Student Guide

 Traveling to Pasadena, California

 Find out what to pack, get detailed instructions about flying to the US, and know what to expect during your first days on campus.
+This information specifically pertains to boarding students and is not applicable for day students.

 Documents and items